-DL: This is a perennial favorite with the search engines.
+DL: An outline or a Memory List?
+This is a perennial favorite with the search engines.
 I consider it to be a foundational post whose info can guide you to success.
 I hope you enjoy it.

 A Memory List is far superior to an outline!